-Quarterly, the CRO compiles the results of the key risk review process into a report to the Risk Committee for review and discussion at their quarterly meeting.
+On a quarterly basis, the CRO compiles the results of the key risk review process into a report to the Risk Committee for review and discussion during its scheduled meetings.
 The report includes:

 - An overview of selected key risks (e.g., Underwriting, Market, Credit). - Changes in the rating of high-level risks in the Risk Register. - A risk dashboard that depicts the status of risk limit and tolerance metrics. - Summary of largest exposures and concentration risks. - Reinsurance arrangements, including outstanding and uncollectible recoveries.